How Long Will the IRS Give You to Pay?

 What to Do If You Need Extra Time to Pay Your Taxes

-Assuming you owe the IRS what they’re asking of you, try to pay as much of the tax bill as you can.
+Try to pay as much of the tax bill as you can upfront.
 This is to reduce any penalties and/or interest the IRS might charge you.
 It can also help show good faith on your end if you are trying to negotiate a payment plan in the future.

 These are payment plans that last 180 days or less and are open to individuals who owe less than $100,000 in taxes, penalties, and interest.
 There is no fee to utilize this payment option, but you will need to pay any penalties and interest that accrue while you pay off your tax balance.